harshSE/TinyURL/HLD.md

 ##Services

 ###**Random Generation services**
-Random generation services creates random number and pushed to distributed set tobe utilised by creation services.
+Random generation services creates random number and pushed to distributed set which is utilised by creation services.
 * Random is min 8 digit value contains A-Z,0-9.
-* Random services instance communicated with zookeeper server and listen for events.
-* On Start up, each random service picks digit/alphabets from which it starts generating value.
+* On Start up, Each random service picks digit/alphabets from which it starts generating value.
 Ex: let's say service start picks value 'A'.
 So it will start generating value starting for A incrementally.
 A, AA, AB, AZ,...,A9,.....,A999999999.
 This service periodically push the value to set in batch.
-* To avoid conflict in picking starting number or tracking generated numbers, all service instance connected with zookeeper.
+* To avoid conflict in picking number or tracking generated numbers, all service instance connected with zookeeper.
 From zookeeper, all service keep in sync.
 * Each service periodically writes last generated sequence in zookeeper before pushing values into distributed set.

 ###**Conversion Service**
 Conversion service convert actual url into tiny url.
 * On Receiving request, Conversion service pop from the distributed set and map to tiny url.
-* Created tiny URL put into distributed queue tobe utilized by key-value store NoSQL DB.
+* Created tiny URL put into distributed queue which is utilized by key-value store NoSQL DB.
 * Once service push the value into queue, service add the entry into distributed cache backed by key-value NoSQL DB, where key is actual URL and value is tiny URL.
 * This cache will be used to avoid regeneration of tiny URL for received actual URL.